Alih787/Reinforcement-Learning---Tic-Tac-Toe/README.md

 * Exploration Percentage : the percentage chance the bot will do a random move (make value 0% stop the bot from using random moves)
 * 2 Player : normal two player game with no bot where user controls both X and O
 * Bot vs Bot : agent plays against itself switching from X and O to play the game without user input
+* Go First : only works in 1 player and if checked will make you 'X' player.
 ### Start and Restart
 ![image](https://user-images.githubusercontent.com/98106107/151769450-d1bb0089-df32-451a-bfe1-83c62526e20b.png)
 press start to start a game of tictactoe.